 Specialist General Medical Council (GMC) Lawyers

 Olliers Solicitors provide professional assistance to those facing proceedings before the GMC.
+All doctors must be registered with the GMC to practice in the UK.

 As professionals, we understand the anxiety that a potential appearance before a disciplinary committee can cause in terms of the potential loss of, or a restriction upon, one’s ability to practice.
 At all stages of the investigation we will make appropriate representations on your behalf with a view to allowing your practice to continue unhindered.